Is AI revolutionizing media mix modeling?

 Under the hood, Recast uses a fully Bayesian statistical model that is estimated using a method called Hamiltonian Monte Carlo (HMC).
 There is a very real sense in which this algorithm is doing “machine learning” or even “artificial intelligence”.
 (You’ll notice of course that we’re allergic to hype at Recast so don’t use “AI” in our marketing materials.)

-Whether you should call that artificial intelligence or not, I don’t really know.
+Whether you should call that artificial intelligence or not, we don’t really know.
 It is a type of machine learning, and it allows us to estimate really complex models very efficiently – which was just not possible 15 or 20 years ago.

 When we look back at your marketing activity, there will be some days where there are different amounts of marketing activity happening and there are different amounts of new customers that you’re acquiring, or revenue that you’re generating, or new marketing qualified leads you’re bringing in.